bstag/Antler/.trae/documents/getting-started.md

 ---
 title: Getting Started
 description: >-
-  Introduction to MdCms - A modern flat-file content management system built with Astro
+  Introduction to Antler - A modern flat-file content management system built with Astro
 group: Getting Started
 order: 1
 ---

-# Getting Started with MdCms
+# Getting Started with Antler

-MdCms is a modern, dual-purpose content management system that combines the power of static site generation with a dynamic admin interface for content management.
+Antler is a modern, dual-purpose content management system that combines the power of static site generation with a dynamic admin interface for content management.

-## What is MdCms?
+## What is Antler?

-MdCms provides two distinct but integrated experiences:
+Antler provides two distinct but integrated experiences:

 1. **Static Site Generator**: Builds fast, secure static websites from Markdown content
 2. **Admin Interface**: A dynamic web-based content management system for creating and editing content